Neuroling/LabDocumentation/_sources/0-General_tools/GUIDE_ScienceCloud.md

 - If not created yet create the directory `sudo mkdir /mnt/smbdir`
 - Mount the NAS: `sudo mount -t cifs -o rw,user=<uzh_username>,uid=<instance_username> //<nas_address> /mnt/smbdir` ( *uid* will most likely be 'ubuntu')

+### 1.7 Matlab and NAS Permissions issues
+- To open Matlab in the graphical envirnment you need to open `MATE terminal` and type `matlab`. **HOWEVER**, if your have sudo privilages you won't be able to write and read stuff in the NAS!
+- You can give sudo privilages to your user.
+Beware you will give admin privilages to your password-protected.
+From the terminal where you are a root user (e.g. powersell in Windows where you did ssh to the machine, do `sudo usermod -aG sudo <user>`
+- Then in the graphical environment you can do `sudo -s` and type in the password you set up for your user
+- Then in MATE terminal you should be able to open Matlab as admin.
+This is not ideal and there might be other ways.
+But so far Matlab cannot read or write in the NAS without openining it as admin

 ## 2 Working in the Linux Virtual Machine
 With the right workflow the need for the VM graphical environment will be minimal